 I’m a postdoctoral research associate at New York University School of Law’s Information Law Institute and NYU’s Department of Media, Culture, and Communication.
 I’m also a fellow at the Data and Society Research Institute.
 I research how law and technology interact to regulate behavior, with special emphasis on legal, organizational, and social aspects of surveillance and monitoring.

-I am affiliated with Princeton’s Program in Law and Public Affairs, Center for the Study of Social Organization, Center for Information Technology Policy, and Center for Human Values, as well as NYU Law’s Privacy Research Group.
-I have collaborated with the Project for Public Spaces and Intel’s Interaction and Experience Research Lab.
+I am affiliated with NYU Law’s Privacy Research Group and the Intel Science and Technology Center for Social Computing.
+Previously, I have collaborated with the Project for Public Spaces and Intel’s Interaction and Experience Research Lab.
 Prior to my graduate work, I was a law clerk in the U.S. Federal Courts.